• Sign In

 Executive summary Learning objectives Statutory architecture Charging framework Administrative authority Finance Acts & SIs Compliance workflow Assessment questions

-Lesson 2 Legal Framework of Capital Gains Tax in Zimbabwe
+A. Lesson Context: Why Legal Framework of Capital Gains Tax Matters

 Statutory architecture and sources of CGT law